 The National Cancer Institute (NCI) Division of Cancer Control and Population Sciences (DCCPS) hosts this training institute to provide participants with a thorough grounding in conducting dissemination and implementation (D&I) research with a specific focus on cancer, across the cancer control continuum.
-The institute utilizes a combination of online coursework (six modules with related assignments), and a 2-day in-person training.
+In 2021, the institute will be held virtually and feature an expanded curriculum.
 Faculty and guest lecturers consist of leading experts in D&I theories, models, and frameworks; intervention fidelity and adaptation; stakeholder engagement and partnership for D&I; research methods and study designs for D&I; and measures and outcomes for D&I.

 What Is Dissemination and Implementation (D&I) Research?

 Dissemination research is defined as the scientific study of targeted distribution of information and intervention materials to a specific public health or clinical practice audience.
 The intent is to understand how best to communicate and integrate knowledge and the associated evidence-based interventions.1